JuliaML/LearningStrategies.jl/README.md

 This strategy has two fields: `secs` is used to initialize `secs_end` during the `pre_hook` callback, and `secs_end` is subsequently used to return true from `finished` when the time limit has been exceeded.

 Additional built-in strategies can be found in [the code](https://github.com/JuliaML/LearningStrategies.jl/tree/master/src/strategies.jl).
-More complex examples can be found in [StochasticOptimization](https://github.com/JuliaML/StochasticOptimization.jl) and from [blog posts](http://www.breloff.com/JuliaML-and-Plots/).

 # Acknowledgements
 LearningStrategies is partially inspired by [IterationManagers](https://github.com/sglyon/IterationManagers.jl) and conversations with [Spencer Lyon](https://github.com/sglyon).
 This functionality was previously part of the [StochasticOptimization](https://github.com/JuliaML/StochasticOptimization.jl) package, but was split off as a dependency.

+Complex LearningStrategy examples can be found in [StochasticOptimization](https://github.com/JuliaML/StochasticOptimization.jl) and from [blog posts](http://www.breloff.com/JuliaML-and-Plots/).

 ## Primary author: [Tom Breloff](https://github.com/tbreloff)